If someone is arrested and taken to detox or jail, a sequence of procedures

 If you know someone who has been taken into a detox facility, it generally means an “emergency hold” has been issued.
 Under these circumstances, seventy-two hours will need to pass before they can be released.
 Depending on the circumstances, a judge may grant early release.
 Consulting with an experienced attorney will help you find out if the person in question is eligible to be released early.

-A seasoned attorney at the Law Office of Brockton D. Hunter will be able to advise family members on the best way to gain a release for their loved ones and move forward in the legal process.
+A seasoned attorney at Brockton D. Hunter will be able to advise family members on the best way to gain a release for their loved ones and move forward in the legal process.